warning

 Contrasting involves identifying differences between two or more things, ideas, themes, or texts.

-So what's happening in our lesson, exploring characterization in "Princess Sophia Duleep Singh: My Story" today.
+So what's happening in our lesson?
+Exploring characterization in "Princess Sophia Duleep Singh: My Story."
+Well, first of all, we will be reading Chapter 4.

-After that, we'll be exploring characterization.
+After that we'll be exploring characterization.

 So, first of all, reading Chapter 4.